 Fully engaged sex is when both spouses are fully present and there is a real sense of connection.
 It is the difference between just doing it and actually bonding, between having sex and making love.
 There is a lot that goes into a real sense of connection during sex, but one thing that we want to focus on here is eyes-open sex.

-Eyes open sex is really emphasized Dr. David Schnarch.
+Eyes open sex is really emphasized by Dr. David Schnarch.
 He is a certified sex therapist who has run hundreds of workshops and surveyed thousands of people about sex.
 Here are some statistics from his surveys:

 - 7.5% of couples never have sex